-Situated right in the middle of the Americas, Mexico is featured as part of many cruises of the western hemisphere without always being the main attraction itself.
-The perfect central point, you have Hawaii to the west, the USA and Alaska to the north, Latin America to the south and the beautiful Caribbean to the east all connected by the Panama Canal.
+Situated right in the middle of the Americas, cruises to Mexico are featured as part of many cruises of the western hemisphere without always being the main attraction itself.
+The perfect central point, you have Hawaii to the west, the USA and Alaska to the north, Latin America to the south and the beautiful Caribbean to the east, all connected by the Panama Canal.

-Although most are fly cruises either via Miami or Fort Lauderdale to the east and Los Angeles or San Francisco to the west, some no-fly cruises do depart direct from the UK in the form of classic transatlantic voyages or world cruises.
-Meanwhile, cruise and stay packages are also a fantastic way to explore further inland Mexico, such as discovering the fascinating history, culture and architecture of the Aztecs and celebrating the fiesta of the Day of the Dead namely in the capital, Mexico City.
+Although most are fly cruises, either via Miami or Fort Lauderdale to the east and Los Angeles or San Francisco to the west, some no-fly cruises do depart directly from the UK in the form of classic transatlantic voyages or world cruises.
+Meanwhile, cruise and stay packages are also a fantastic way to explore further inland Mexico, such as discovering the fascinating history, culture and architecture of the Aztecs and celebrating the Day of the Dead namely in the capital, Mexico City.

 For those who really want to see what Mexico has to offer, a Mexican Riviera cruise is the best option, taking you along the scenic coastline as you visit beautiful beaches, vibrant towns and cities, and ancient ruins.